IAG-tech/IAG-tech/README.md

 ## 🎯 Goals

-- Short term: Strengthen Linux and Networking fundamentals.
+- Short term: Strengthen RF fundamentals (propagation, link budget, coverage) and telecom systems knowledge through hands-on simulations and real-world projects.
-- Medium term:  Deploy a reliable homelab stack with security, routing and automation.
+- Medium term: Grow into a junior RF planning / telecom systems role, contributing to the design and analysis of critical communications networks.
-- Long term: Develop a solid career in IT while completing a mathematics degree to deepen analytical and engineering mindset.
+- Long term: Develop a solid engineering career in telecommunications and applied systems, complementing professional experience with a Mathematics degree to deepen analytical and modeling capabilities.
 ---

 ## 📫 Connect with me